 The ideal mobile software development team manager knows the value of the right equipment and tools.
 Find a way to secure the devices and tools of your team, whether you want an iOS or an Android app development.

-Managers must take the responsibility to ensure that their team is furnished with all the equipment necessary for a seamless work process and that allows developers to focus.
+Managers must take responsibility for ensuring that their team is furnished with all the equipment necessary for a seamless work process that allows developers to focus.

 5. Encourage Autonomy